2005 New Zealand rugby union tour of Britain and Ireland

-The 2005 New Zealand rugby union tour of Britain and Ireland was a Grand Slam rugby union tour played by the New Zealand national rugby union team, also known as the All Blacks, in the United Kingdom and in the Republic of Ireland against their respective national teams.
+The 2005 New Zealand Rugby Union tour of Britain and Ireland was a Grand Slam Rugby Union tour played by the New Zealand National Rugby Union team, also known as the All Blacks, in the United Kingdom and in the Republic of Ireland against their respective national teams.
 Played through November, it consisted of 4 matches against Wales, Ireland, England and Scotland.

 It was the first Grand Slam Tour by the All Blacks since the 18 match Grand Slam tour of 1978.

-New Zealand won all matches with a touring squad of 35 players selected by Head Coach Graham Henry.
-The first against Wales on 5 November, then against Ireland on 12 November, England on 19 November and finally Scotland on 26 November to complete the first successful Grand Slam tour of the professional era.
+New Zealand won all of their matches with a touring squad of 35 players selected by Head Coach Graham Henry.

+The matches were played during November 2005.
+The first match was against Wales on the 5th, the second was against Ireland on the 12th, the third was against England on the 19th, and the last match was against Scotland on the 26th to complete the first successful Grand Slam tour of the professional era.
 The last successful Grand Slam was by Australia in 1984 in between 14 other matches.